Home

 Grihapravesham

-After the feast, the bride is escorted to her husband's house, where she is welcomed by aarati, and a grand lunch is served at this occasion.
+After the feast, (Indian wedding food) the bride is escorted to her husband's house, where she is welcomed by aarati, and a grand lunch is served at this occasion.

-Return from Tamil Wedding to South Indian Weddings
+Return from Tamil Wedding to South Indian Wedding